 Sidewalk cafes may expand across other business fronts, subject to business approval.

 Regular curb cafes are still limited to two parking stalls and regular sidewalk cafes must be only in front the business.
 The relaxing of standards is set to expire once the emergency order is lifted.

 Suspension of fees The City Council voted on Sept.
 1, 2020 to suspend the collection of fees related to sidewalk cafes, outdoor displays and curb café permits.
-This ‘fee holiday’ is set to expire February 28, 2021 or at the end of the local COVID-19 emergency, whichever is longer.
+This ‘fee holiday’ is set to expire at the end of the local COVID-19 emergency.
 Businesses are encouraged to take advantage of this fee holiday before the collection of fees resume.

 Heating and fire safety guidelines for tents and canopies can be found here.